chaitrajk/Eventify/README.md

 - **Role-Based Access Control:** Different user roles (user and admin) are defined with distinct permissions.

 #
 Thank you for visiting this repository, and I hope you find this project helpful in your learning journey!
 Feel free to explore the project.
-If you have any questions or suggestions, contact me at fatimaiqbalmirza002@gmail.com
+If you have any questions or suggestions, contact me at chaitrajk2003@gmail.com and bhumika04js@gmail.com

 Happy coding!✨